What is product discovery documentation and why does it matter?

 • They include go-to-market plans and monetization strategies

-• Market Context — Industry landscape, key players, market dynamics and trends
+• Context - Industry landscape, key players, market dynamics, the strategic case for investing now

 • Form Factors and Technology - How the product manifests and what tech stack supports it

-A product concept is the strategic foundation; a PRD (Product Requirements Document) is the tactical specification.
-The concept defines what you're building and why; the PRD details exactly how it should work, with specific requirements, acceptance criteria, and technical specifications that engineering can implement.
+A product concept is the strategic foundation; a PRD is the tactical specification.
+The concept defines what you're building and why; the PRD details exactly how it should work.
+In the Innovation Mode methodology, the concept enters the Seven-Step MVP Definition Process to become a development-ready product definition.

 • Product concept = strategic 'what and why'; PRD = tactical 'how exactly'